vinayciba/MRF/README.md

 # MRF: Missing Regions Finder

 MRF is a virus comparative genomics tool.
 It takes a query fasta, reference fasta, reference gff3 as inputs and lists the missing coding sequences (complete and partial) of query genome with respect to the annotations of the reference genome.
-MRF can be run in simple mode (one vs one) in command line and web interface or batch mode (one vs many) in command line.
+MRF can be run in single mode (one vs one) in command line and web interface or batch mode (one vs many) in command line.

 To use a web version of this tool, please visit http://bioinfo.ciba.res.in/mrf